dinosaure/contruno/README.md

   --ssh-ssh U01hpCOJ/MHLri7YBi7NBXqZ8TXDkVyXSb7CdGQr \
 ```

+**NOTE**: We currently launched `contruno` with `--production false` which
+means that `contruno` will ask only fake certificates to let's encrypt.
+If you
+really want to deploy `contruno` and use it, you should set the option to
+`true`.
+We use the `false` option to let you to test `contruno` without
+limitations from let's encrypt (you can ask an re-ask certificates without
+being banned).

 Finally, we can ask a new certificate via our `contruno.add` tool:
 ```sh
 $ contruno.add --hostname <your-hostname> --ip <private-ip-of-your-website> \